Stability in shape optimization with second variation: Applications

-In this section, we are interested in computing explicit numbers $\gamma$ such that the inequalities of Proposition \ref{prop:applications} holds.
+{\bf Explicit constants:} We want to go further and compute explicit numbers $\gamma$ such that the inequalities of Proposition \ref{prop:applications} holds.
 To simplify the expressions, we restrict ourselves to the case of the unit ball.
+In the first two cases, we find the optimal constant, see Remark \ref{rk:optimal} about the other cases.